-The vendor’s flagship product, Cyberquery, is an ad hoc query and reporting platform that delivers operational insights to front-line workers.
-The company’s native-level database connectors and metadata layer abstract transactional tables, simplifying data access and optimizing response times when querying large data sets.
-As a result, the tool is ideal for power users who want to query operational data in an iterative, visual fashion to create operational reports for front-line workers.
+[The BI Survey 18 results, not included in The BI Survey 19] Cyberscience’s flagship product, Cyberquery, is an ad hoc query and reporting platform that delivers insights from the C-suite to the front line.
+The company’s native database connectors and metadata layer abstracts transactional tables, simplifying data access and optimizing response times when querying large data sets.
+Any type of user can learn to use the tool, however it is ideal for power users who want to query operational data in an iterative, visual fashion to create operational reports against core business systems.

 User & Use Cases

 About two-thirds (66%) of Cyberscience’s customers have between 100 and 2,500 employees.
 These customers have fewer resources than large enterprises and have given Cyberscience above average scores for deployment, measured in The BI Survey as ‘Project length’ and ‘Project success’.

 The BI Survey reports a median of 25 users per customer site and a mean of 72.
 Customer penetration is 15 percent, 2 percent lower than the average of all products.
 The dominant use cases for Cyberscience are standard/enterprise reporting and ad hoc query.
 Forty percent of customers also use Cyberscience for dashboards/scorecards and financial consolidation, and all survey respondents use Cyberscience to view reports and data.

 In addition to Cyberscience’s offering, customers often evaluated IBM Cognos Analytics, Microsoft SQL Server Reporting Services and Power BI, SAP Crystal Reports and IBM Planning Analytics.

 5 products most often evaluated in competition with Cyberquery

 Percentage of employees using Cyberquery

 Tasks carried out with Cyberquery by business users